misiektoja/instagram_monitor/docs/troubleshooting.md

 Report which source works at [Discussions](https://github.com/misiektoja/instagram_monitor/discussions).
 Do not leave a failing source running: every retry adds requests to an account that is already getting errors.

 There is a third, experimental source that reads the lists out of a real browser instead of calling the API.
+It excludes the suggested accounts shown below the list.
 It is slow, needs Playwright and carries a real risk to the logged-in account, so try it only if you accept that.
 See [Browser Source](usage.md#browser-source-experimental).

 Common browser source errors: